collocations.org

 The tax changes will especially hit those on high incomes and, to a lesser degree, small businesses.

-keen amateurs who work hard, with varying degrees of success
+They work hard, but with varying degrees of success.

 alarming, dangerous, extreme